Personal Development Baby Steps That Actually Stick

 * Please note this post may contain affiliate links.
 For more information, please see my disclosure page.

-I’ve spent years on film sets where one mistake costs thousands of dollars and delays production.
+I’ve spent years on film sets where one mistake costs thousands and blows the schedule.
 I’ve launched projects that flopped.
-I’ve worked 16-hour days editing footage while my coffee went cold and my back screamed for mercy.
-What I learned?
-Personal growth isn’t about following someone else’s blueprint.
-It’s about building your own, one small decision at a time.
+I once bought a jib I used exactly once — it’s still leaning in a closet, judging me.
+What I learned: growth isn’t following someone else’s blueprint.
+It’s building your own, one small decision at a time.

-But here’s the thing about resistance—it only wins if you expect to conquer it all at once.
+Resistance only wins if you expect to beat it all at once.

 16021 2336609